tanishagandhi/Supermarket-Management-System/README.md

 ## Key Features:

-**Secure Login**: Utilizing industry-standard encryption techniques, the system ensures secure access for both customers and employees, safeguarding sensitive information.
+**Secure Login**: Utilizing industry-standard encryption techniques, the system ensures secure access for employees, safeguarding sensitive information.

 **Customer and Employee Management**: Facilitates the addition and deletion of customer and employee records, enabling the efficient management of personnel and customer relationships.